Jesús Montero: New York Yankees (2011)

 The Yankees promoted Montero to the major leagues on September 1, 2011, as a September call-up.
-He started his first major league game that same day as the designated hitter against the Boston Red Sox at Fenway Park.
-Montero went 0-for-4, but was hit by a pitch and scored the go-ahead run in the seventh inning.
-He made his first start at Yankee Stadium on September 3, 2011, against the Toronto Blue Jays.
+He started his first major league game that night as the designated hitter against the Boston Red Sox at Fenway Park.
+Montero went 0-for-4 but was hit by a pitch and scored the go-ahead run in the seventh inning.
+He made his first start at Yankee Stadium on September 3, against the Toronto Blue Jays.
 He went 1-for-3, hitting a single to left field in the sixth inning with two outs for his first major league hit.
 On September 5, during a game against the Baltimore Orioles, Montero hit his first two home runs of his major league career and the Yankees took an 11–10 victory.